tremor-rs/tremor-www/src/pages/rfcs/libs_changes.md

   * RFCs require review from a majority of the subteam, as well as an official vote.
   * RFCs can't be downgraded based on their complexity.
 Full process always applies.
-    Easy RFCs may certainly land faster, though.
+    Small RFCs may certainly land faster, though.
   * RFCs can be very abstract and hard to grok the consequences of (no implementation).

 * PRs are low *overhead* but potentially expensive nonetheless:
-  * Easy PRs can get insta-merged by any Tremor libraries sub-team contributor.
+  * Small PRs can get insta-merged by any Tremor libraries sub-team contributor.
-  * Harder PRs can be easily escalated.
+  * More complicated PRs can be escalated.
 You can ping subject-matter experts for second opinions.
 Ping the whole team!
   * Easier to grok the full consequences.
 Lots of tests and Crater to save the day.
   * PRs can be accepted optimistically with bots, buildbot, and the trains to guard us from major mistakes making it into stable.
 The size of the nightly community at this point in time can still mean major community breakage regardless of trains, however.
   * HOWEVER: Big PRs can be a lot of work to make only to have that work rejected for details that could have been hashed out first.